Nigerian Civil War: Ethnic division

-In contrast to the Hausa-Fulani, the Igbos and other Biafrans often participated directly in the decisions which affected their lives.
-They had a lively awareness of the political system and regarded it as an instrument for achieving their personal goals.
+In contrast to the Hausa-Fulani, the Igbos and other Biafrans often participated directly in the decisions that affected their lives.
+Furthermore, they had a lively awareness of the political system, regarding it as instrumental for achieving their personal goals.
 Status was acquired through the ability to arbitrate disputes that might arise in the village, and through acquiring rather than inheriting wealth.
-The Igbo had been substantially victimized in the Atlantic slave trade; in the year 1790, it was reported that of 20,000 people sold each year from Bonny, 16,000 were Igbo.
+The Igbo had been substantially victimised in the Atlantic slave trade; in the year 1790, it was reported that of 20,000 people sold each year from Bonny, 16,000 were Igbo.
 With their emphasis upon social achievement and political participation, the Igbo adapted to and challenged colonial rule in innovative ways.

 These tradition-derived differences were perpetuated and perhaps enhanced by the colonial government in Nigeria.
 In the north, the colonial government found it convenient to rule indirectly through the emirs, thus perpetuating rather than changing the indigenous authoritarian political system.
 Christian missionaries were excluded from the north, and the area thus remained virtually closed to European cultural influence.
 By contrast, the richest of the Igbo often sent their sons to British universities, with the intention of preparing them to work with the British.
-During the ensuing years, the northern emirs maintained their traditional political and religious institutions, while reinforcing their social structure.
+During the ensuing years, the northern emirs maintained their traditional political and religious institutions while reinforcing their social structure.
 At the time of independence in 1960, the north was by far the most underdeveloped area in Nigeria.
-It had an English literacy rate of 2%, as compared to 19.2% in the east (literacy in Ajami (local languages in Arabic script), learned in connection with religious education, was much higher).
-The west also enjoyed a much higher literacy level, as it was the first part of the country to have contact with western education, and established a free primary education program under the pre-independence Western Regional Government.
+It had an English literacy rate of 2%, as compared to 19.2% in the east (literacy in Ajami, local languages in Arabic script, learned in connection with religious education, was much higher).
+Additionally, the western part of the country also enjoyed a much higher literacy level, as it was the first part of the country to have contact with Western education and established a free primary education program under the pre-independence Western Regional Government.

 In the west, the missionaries rapidly introduced Western forms of education.
 Consequently, the Yoruba were the first group in Nigeria to adopt Western bureaucratic social norms.
 They made up the first classes of African civil servants, doctors, lawyers, and other technicians and professionals.

 Missionaries were introduced at a later date in eastern areas because the British experienced difficulty establishing firm control over the highly autonomous communities there.
 However, the Igbo and other Biafran people actively embraced Western education, and they overwhelmingly came to adopt Christianity.
 Population pressure in the Igbo homeland, combined with aspirations for monetary wages, drove thousands of Igbos to other parts of Nigeria in search of work.
 By the 1960s, Igbo political culture was more unified and the region relatively prosperous, with tradesmen and literate elites active not just in the traditionally Igbo east, but throughout Nigeria.
 By 1966, the traditional ethnic and religious differences between northerners and the Igbo were exacerbated by new differences in education and economic class.